Skilledgamer101/deltahacks/README.md

 8. Install all of the requirements for this program locally (as described above)
 9. Run the `fill.py` program on your local computer
 10. Enter your Cohere API key
+11. Enter path to chromedriver (the one provided in this repository works with Google Chrome Version 120.0.6099.217 (Official Build) (64-bit))
-11. Enter a link to the Google Form which you'd like to fill
+12. Enter a link to the Google Form which you'd like to fill

 ## Contributing
 We welcome contributions!
 If you have suggestions, bug reports, or would like to add new features, please open an issue or submit a pull request.